 - Pain and suffering;

 Speak to an Oakland Premises Liability Attorney About Your Legal Options

 This information should convince you why attorneys recommend against accepting free stuff from a property owner after a slip and fall or related accident.
 For information on proper, legitimate ways of resolving a premises liability claim, please contact Venardi Zurada, LLP.
-We can schedule a free consultation at our offices in Oakland, Walnut Creek, or Redding, CA.
+We can schedule a free consultation at our offices in Oakland or Walnut Creek, CA.